astrelconfig/sdk-guide/README.md

 Rules:

 - The `identifier` is required only to run the **lottery** layer.
 If it is absent or empty, the lottery layer MUST be skipped (treated as "no match") and resolution falls through to the default.
 The SDK MUST NOT throw.
-- **Triggers do not use the identifier.** They are global and evaluate regardless of whether an identifier is supplied (Section 5.1).
-An aspect with an active trigger override resolves even when no identifier is passed.
+- **Overrides do not use the identifier.** When `aspect.overridden` is true the value is forced regardless of whether an identifier is supplied (Section 5.1).
+An overridden aspect resolves even when no identifier is passed.
 - The identifier is an opaque string.
 The SDK MUST NOT normalise, trim, lowercase, or otherwise transform it. `"User-1"` and `"user-1"` are different identifiers.
 The lottery seed is built from the raw string (Section 6).

-Triggers take **no** runtime input — their active state lives entirely in the payload (see Section 5.1).
-The host does not pass trigger state in.
+The override marker takes **no** runtime input; its state lives entirely in the payload (see Section 5.1).
+The host does not pass override state in.

 ---